xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 #### 2. Depend on the module's source code
 This enables a one-step build for both your Android project and Flutter project.
-This is convenient when working on both parts simultaneously but, but your team must install the Flutter SDK to build the host app.
+This is convenient when working on both parts simultaneously, but your team must install the Flutter SDK to build the host app.

 Include the Flutter module as a sub-project in the host app's `settings.gradle`: